RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 - Exclude commands and categories with the "-" prefix for commands or "-@" prefix for command categories.
 - Include keys or key patterns with the "~" prefix.
 - Allow access to [pub/sub channels](https://redis.io/docs/manual/pubsub/) with the "&" prefix (only supported for databases with Redis version 6.2 and later).

-To define database access control, you can:

-- Use the predefined user roles and add Redis ACLs for specific databases.
-- Create new user roles and select the management roles and Redis ACLs that apply to the user roles for specific databases.
-- Assign roles and Redis ACLs to a database in the access control list section of the database configuration.

-The predefined Redis ACLs are:

-- **Full Access** - All commands are allowed on all keys.
-- **Not Dangerous** - All commands are allowed except those that are administrative, could affect availability, or could affect performance.
-- **Read Only** - Only read-only commands are allowed on keys.

 ## Configure Redis ACLs